This article describes the steps required to put a bridle safely and correctly on a horse.

 Lift the reins from the neck area over the horse’s head and completely withdraw the bridle.
 If you already have a headcollar around the horse’s neck this can be properly re-attached leaving the horse bridle free, but secure, ready for leading back into the field or stable.

-A big thank you to Charlotte Fricker our sponsored rider and her horse Flynn for the helpful video and images.
+We hope you have the video and article useful, we must say a big thank you to Charlotte Fricker our sponsored rider and her horse Flynn for the helpful video and images.
 Flynn is currently taking it easy after tearing a ligament, but he still loves posing for the camera!

 Pink Equine sells a wide range of bespoke equestrian bridles, which can be designed to your own specifications.
 For more information on the fitting and measuring your bridle, read our other helpful articles in the series Different parts of a bridle, How to fit a bridle, How to put a bridle together.